mattfeltonma/azure-labs/multi-region-vwan-simple/README.md

 4. Deploy the lab using the command (tags parameter is optional):

-   * **az deployment sub create --name $DEPLOYMENT_NAME --location $DEPLOYMENT_LOCATION --template-uri https://raw.githubusercontent.com/mattfeltonma/azure-labs/master/hub-and-spoke/azuredeploy.json --parameters location=$LOCATION vmAdminUsername=$ADMIN_USER_NAME keyVaultAdmin=$ADMIN_OBJECT_ID tags='{"mytag":"value"}'**
+   * **az deployment sub create --name $DEPLOYMENT_NAME --location $DEPLOYMENT_LOCATION --template-uri https://raw.githubusercontent.com/mattfeltonma/azure-labs/master/multi-region-vwan-simple/azuredeploy.json --parameters primaryLocation=$PRIMARY_LOCATION secondaryLocation=$SECONDARY_LOCATION trustedIp=$TRUSTED_IP vmAdminUsername=$ADMIN_USER_NAME keyVaultAdmin=$ADMIN_OBJECT_ID tags='{"mytag":"value"}'**

-3. You will be prompted to provide a password for the local administrator of the virtual machine.
-The username and password you set will be available to you as secrets in the "central" Key Vault provisioned as part of this lab.
+3. You will be prompted to provide a password for the local administrator of the virtual machines.
+The username and password you set will be available to you as secrets in the Key Vault provisioned as part of this lab.

 ## Post Installation
-Once the lab is deployed, you can SSH into the Dev VM running in the hub using Azure Bastion.
+Once the lab is deployed, you can SSH into the virtual machines from a machine associated with the trusted IP.